tamucc-comp-bio/how_to/README.md

 # [Manage Genetic Data With Geome DB](https://geome-db.org/)

 * Create an account
-* Send email to your supervisor asking to be added to the appropriate project
+* Send email to your supervisor with the email you used to create the account and ask to be added to the appropriate project

 ---